Lojban grammar: bridi – clauses, predications

-It is important to note that Lojban selbri is not a real equivalent of verb in natural languages.
+Lojban selbri is not a real equivalent of verb in natural languages.
 A selbri can be either a verb, a noun, an adjective, or an adverb.
 Its function is determined syntactically, not morphologically.
 An analogy to natural language word orders by using such terms as "subject", "verb", and "object" cannot accurately describe the nature of Lojban bridi.

 sumti – arguments of predicates

 There are five kinds of simple sumti: